 - Diabetes – lowers blood sugar in diabetic subjectshttps://www.ncbi.nlm.nih.gov/pubmed/10783673/

 - Heart disease

 - Organ and tissue protectant

 - Proactive support of the immune system

 Beyond that, there’s very little to be found with a breakdown of the nutrients in longevity spinach in the layman’s terms we’re all familiar with.
-If you’ve seen such an analysis, please send us a link and we’ll add it here.
+Most of the information on gynura nutrients to date relates to medicinal values for tinctures and supplements.

 Where to Buy Longevity Spinach

 We originally purchased just two little plants that grew to maturity in the first year along with two others from clippings of the first set.
 Now, in our third summer, we currently have 28 new rooted plants in small pots.
 We could easily take more cuttings and continue expanding the brood, but we’re running out of space.